 Week 7: Finals Week

-On a trip to Lima in Peru, the remaining four contestants will learn from the godfather of Peruvian cuisine, Gaston Acurio, and take on a service at Central Restaurant, the number five restaurant in the world, with leading international Michelin-starred chef Virgilio Martinez.
+On a trip to Lima in Peru, the remaining four contestants learn from the godfather of Peruvian cuisine, Gaston Acurio, and take on a service at Central, the number five restaurant in the world, with leading international Michelin-starred chef Virgilio Martinez.
+They’ll then cook their own Peruvian-inspired dishes at a special dinner for Gaston, Virgilio and three other leading lights of the Peruvian food scene.

 The final three each cook their best three-course menus and the MasterChef 2018 champion is crowned.